 Although having a great social life, Tony was left unfulfilled at work after numerous jobs throughout his twenties.
 He decided to do something about it and enrolled as a mature student at his local college, signing himself up to do a two year BTEC photography course.
 This is when he first started to develop an interest in documentary photography and everyday life.
 One of his first ever shots was of two girls on their BMX bikes in the Lenton suburb of Nottingham, they just caught his eye in the street and were happy having their picture taken.
 Tony was later offered a place on the prestigious photojournalism course in Newport, but had to turn it down due the birth of his daughter.

 In 1990 Tony’s passion for football took him to Italy and the Italia 90 World Cup, an eventful tournament for Bobby Robson’s England and special time for Tony, with a number of his images of fans and players getting published in various magazines and newspapers.
-However, It was on his return to Nottingham that his time from frequenting the amphetamine fulled all-nighters at Wigan Casino stood him in good stead when he documented the rave scene around the clubs of the Midlands.
+However, It was on his return to Nottingham that his time from frequenting the amphetamine fulled all-nighters at Wigan Casino stood him in good stead when he documented the UK rave scene, in particular around the Midlands.

 “A time when you went clubbing and left your ego at home”